 Concessional Mass Limits (CML) allows National Heavy Vehicle Accreditation Scheme Members (NHVAS members) to utilise mass limits above the national general limits provided the operator is accredited under the National Heavy Vehicle Accreditation Scheme (NHVAS).

-Operators wishing to benefit from the productivity gains of CML, are required to become a NHVAS member and meet the eight standards of compliance in the National Heavy Vehicle Regulator’s (NHVR) Mass Management Accreditation Guide (PDF, 867KB) and nominate vehicles to participate in the scheme.
+Operators wishing to benefit from the productivity gains of CML, are required to become a NHVAS member and meet the 8 standards of compliance in the NHVAS Accreditation module - Mass Management and nominate vehicles to participate in the scheme.

 What are the limits for CML?

 CML authorises an increase mass to a nominated heavy vehicle by a maximum of 5% above the GML, subject to:

 - a maximum of 1 tonne (t) for a vehicle or combination with an allowable gross mass not exceeding 55t

 - a maximum of 2t for vehicle combinations with an allowable gross mass exceeding 55t

 - The mass of each axle group for a vehicle or combination not be more than the mass limited states in Table 1 and Table 2.

 - 3t for vehicle combinations with an allowable gross mass exceeding 85t but not exceeding 120t

 - 4t for vehicle combinations with an allowable gross mass exceeding 120t.